Fitz798/fitz798.github.io/_pages/about.md

 ## 📚 Other Experiences

-- In Apr.
-2025, as the team leader of the Electronic Information College, I attended the university's Youth League Commendation Meeting.
+- In April 2025, as the team leader of the Electronic Information College, I attended the university's Youth League Commendation Meeting.
 Our youth league branch was invited to give a speech on behalf of all "Flag Youth League Branches", and then was awarded on stage by Hao Zhan, Vice President of NPU. ([Click here to view details](https://mp.weixin.qq.com/s/oy_QnBDU1Gd4Dfbh6jaq3Q))
 - In Dec.
-2024, as the president of the model class, I was invited to attend the Annual Commendation Conference of NPU, and was awarded on stage by Weihong Zhang, Vice President of NWPU and Academician of the Chinese Academy of Sciences. ([Click here to view details](https://mp.weixin.qq.com/s/Qgryk4qa7xstfoE44QWT5w))
+2024, as the president of the model class, I was invited to attend the Annual Commendation Conference of NPU, and was awarded on stage by Weihong Zhang, Vice President of NPU and Academician of the Chinese Academy of Sciences. ([Click here to view details](https://mp.weixin.qq.com/s/Qgryk4qa7xstfoE44QWT5w))
-- In Nov.
-2024, I was elected as a representative of postgraduate students to participate in the 19th Student Congress of NWPU，where I proposed an academic incentive plan to encourage academic creation and innovation. ([Click here to view details](https://www.nwpu.edu.cn/info/3058/94998.htm))
+- In November 2024, I was elected as a representative of postgraduate students to participate in the 19th Student Congress of NPU，where I proposed an academic incentive plan to encourage academic creation and innovation. ([Click here to view details](https://www.nwpu.edu.cn/info/3058/94998.htm))
 - In May 2024, I was elected as a representative of postgraduate students to participate in the 7th Student Congress of the School of Electronics and Information, NPU，where my proposal on the campus construction improvement plan was adopted at the congress. ([Click here to view details](https://mp.weixin.qq.com/s/E3tGQog0mPlQ3n8kDhNIkw))

 <span class='anchor' id='skills'></span>